Tskar/Tskar/README.md

 ### Hello world! 👋

-- 🔭 I’m currently working on ReactJS, NextJS.
+- 🔭 I specialize in modern frontend development with React, Redux (Toolkit, Thunk), and TypeScript, building scalable and maintainable applications.
-- 🌱 I’m currently learning NodeJS, Express, MongoDB.
+- 🌱 I have expertise in backend development using Node.js, Express, and MongoDB, along with secure API integrations and authentication (JWT).
-- 👯 I’m looking to collaborate on Full-Stack projects.
+- 👯 I’m looking to collaborate on scalable full-stack projects and microfrontend architectures.
-- 🤔 I’m looking for help with Backend programming.
+- 🤔 I’m learning cloud deployments, including Azure, AWS, Docker, and Kubernetes.
-- 💬 Ask me about Java, Python or any thing technical
+- 💬 Ask me about Java, Python or any thing technical.
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I work/eat/sleep/soccer/repeat.